What are Proximity Sensors?

 Capacitive proximity sensors

-Usually, there is a certain capacitance between the detection electrode and the ground, which becomes an integral part of the oscillation circuit.
-When the detected object approaches the detection electrode, the detection electrode is subjected to electrostatic induction.
-Then a polarization phenomenon occurs due to the voltage applied to the detection electrode.
-The closer the detected object is to the detection electrode, the more the induced charge on the detection electrode.
-The electrostatic capacitance on the detection electrode is electrostatic capacitance .
-Therefore, as the amount of charge increases, the detection electrode capacitance C increases accordingly.
-The oscillation frequency of the oscillation circuit is oscillation frequency of the oscillation circuit It is inversely proportional to the capacitance.
-So when the capacitance C increases, the oscillation of the oscillating circuit weakens or even stops oscillating.
-The two states of oscillation and oscillation stop of the oscillation circuit are converted into switching signals by the detection circuit and then output to the outside.
+There is a certain capacitance between the detection electrode and ground, which becomes an integral part of the oscillation circuit.
+When a detected object approaches the detection electrode, the electrode experiences electrostatic induction, causing a polarization phenomenon due to the applied voltage.
+The closer the detected object is to the detection electrode, the more induced charge accumulates.
+The electrostatic capacitance on the detection electrode is C = Q/V. Therefore, as the charge increases, the detection electrode capacitance C increases correspondingly.

-When alternating current is applied to the detection coil, an alternating magnetic field is generated around the detection coil.
-When the metal object approaches the detection coil, the metal object will generate eddy currents to absorb the magnetic field energy and change the inductance L of the detection coil.
-As a result, the oscillation frequency of the oscillation circuit is reduced, and the oscillation is stopped.
-The two states of oscillation and vibration stop are converted into switch signal output by the monitoring circuit.
+When alternating current flows through the detection coil, it generates an alternating magnetic field around the coil.
+When a metal object approaches the detection coil, eddy currents are induced in the metal object, which absorb magnetic field energy and change the inductance L of the detection coil.
+As a result, the oscillation frequency of the oscillation circuit decreases, and oscillation eventually stops.
+These two states—oscillation and stopped oscillation—are converted into switch signal outputs by the monitoring circuit.

 Inductive proximity sensors